trilliwon/RxCoreBluetooth/README.md

 # RxCoreBluetooth

-RxCoreBluetooth is RxSwift Extension of CoreBluetooth
+RxCoreBluetooth is a CoreBluetooth Extension for RxSwift

+---

-### Usage
+## Usage

 ```
 /// Bind CBManager State